gemmaisaac555-gif/gemma-isaac-grc/README.md

 Background in information governance, research methodology, and cross-cultural analysis, with an MSc in Computer Science and Cybersecurity (University of York, Merit).
 Actively seeking Cyber Risk / GRC / AI Governance roles in the Manchester area and beyond.

 All artefacts use clearly defined fictional scenarios.
-They are thinking exercises designed to demonstrate judgement — not templates, not compliance theatre.
+They are thinking exercises designed to demonstrate judgement.
 ---

 ## ⭐ Start Here